awwx/meteor-variable/README.md

 weather.set("hailing");  // prints "weather: hailing"
 ```

+Note that while variables are similar to Meteor’s
+[Session](http://docs.meteor.com/#session) object in that they provide
-Note that variables are unnamed, and so are not a general Session
+a reactive data source, variables are not a complete Session
-replacement: they aren't persisted across hot code pushes like
+replacement: variables are unnamed and aren’t persisted across hot
-Session key/values are.
+code pushes like Session key/values are.

 ## Version